-- 3. Whenever incoming data packets are received, the timer associated with the return traffic from the peer is stopped, and another timer is started to reflect the requirement for this node to generate return traffic. - 4.
-The reception of a REAP keepalive packet leads to stopping the timer associated with the return traffic from the peer. - 5.
+- 4. The reception of a REAP keepalive packet leads to stopping the timer associated with the return traffic from the peer. - 5.
 Keepalive Interval seconds after the last data packet has been received for a context, and if no other packet has been sent within this context since the data packet has been received, a REAP keepalive packet is generated for the context in question and transmitted to the correspondent.
-A host may send the keepalive sooner than Keepalive Interval seconds if implementation considerations warrant this, but should take care to avoid sending keepalives at an excessive rate.
-After sending a single keepalive message, no additional keepalive messages are sent until a data packet is received within this shim context.
-Keepalives are not sent at all when a data packet was sent since the last received data packet.

-6. Send Timeout seconds (10 seconds; see Section 8) after the transmission of a data packet with no return traffic on this context, a full reachability exploration is started.
+A host may send the keepalive sooner than Keepalive Interval seconds if implementation considerations warrant this, but should take care to to avoid sending keepalives at an excessive rate.
+REAP keepalive packets SHOULD continue to be sent at the Keepalive Interval until either a data packet in the SHIM6 context has been received from the peer or the Keepalive Timeout expires.
+Keepalives are not sent at all when a data packet was sent since the last received data packet. - 6.
+Send Timeout seconds after the transmission of a data packet with no return traffic on this context, a full reachability exploration is started.

-Note that the above timeout values are suggestions to be used as defaults.
+Section 7 provides some suggested defaults for these timeout values.
 Experience from the deployment of the SHIM6 protocol is needed in order to determine what values are most suitable.
 The setting of these values is also related to various parameters in transport protocols, such as TCP keepalive interval.

 4.2.
-Alternative Address Pair Exploration
+Full Reachability Exploration